philwo/siso/README.md

 # Siso

-Siso is an experimental build tool that aims to significantly speed up Chromium's build.
+Siso is a build tool that aims to significantly speed up Chromium's build.

 * It is a drop-in replacement for Ninja, which means it can be easily used instead of Ninja without requiring a migration or change in developer's